DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Adding a New Device
 ===================

-If you want to add a device that is not handled by DCC++ EX 'out-of-the-box', then you will need to create a device configuration file, with details of the device driver and how to access the device.
+If you want to add a device that is not handled by |EX-CS| 'out-of-the-box', then you will need to create a device configuration file, with details of the device driver and how to access the device.

-DCC++ EX already has a few useful device drivers for different types of sensors, and new ones are appearing regularly.
-The device drivers can be installed in DCC++ EX just by adding them to the configuration file, using the steps shown below.
+|EX-CS| already has a few useful device drivers for different types of sensors, and new ones are appearing regularly.
+The
+device drivers can be installed in |EX-CS| just by adding them to the configuration file, using the steps shown below.
-No change is required to the DCC++ EX base code in order to do this, the device driver is configured in a user-specific configuration file.
+No change is required to the |EX-CS| base code in order to do this, the device driver is configured in a user-specific configuration file.

 Many device drivers are completely contained within an "#include" file, with a ".h" file extension.
 Some may also have one or more ".cpp" files too.
-You need to ensure that the driver files are present in the DCC++ EX source file folder.
+You need to ensure that the driver files are present in the |EX-CS| source file folder.
 If you have received them from another source, then copy them to this folder.

 Many of the driver ".h" files also include a description of how the driver operates, and what configuration lines are